 If you have been experiencing difficulties with your menstrual cycles, you might just be anaemic, a medical condition linked with an iron deficiency.
 Meats like chicken and turkey are good sources of iron.

-Dr Christopher Chong, SmartParents panel obstetrician, gynecologist, who practices at Gleneagles Hospital says, “For females, anaemia can be especially challenging as it can lead to anovulation – the condition where a woman experiences no ovulation.”
+Dr Christopher Chong, SmartParents panel obstetrician, gynecologist, who practises at Gleneagles Hospital says, “For females, anaemia can be especially challenging as it can lead to anovulation – the condition where a woman experiences no ovulation.”
 Without the production of eggs, there’s certainly no chance of getting preggers!

 Plus as these lean meats are also rich sources of protein, they will keep you fuller for longer without piling on the kilos.